MILLION GIRLS MOONSHOT

 According to the Million Girl Moonshot, one of the most effective ways to encourage youth to persist in STEAM learning is to introduce them to diverse role models and mentors.
 Exposure to role models to whom they are able to relate, by gender, ethnicity, socio-economic status and location can broaden youth — and especially girls’ — perceptions of STEAM careers.
 These mentors can also dispel stereotypes about who “belongs” in STEAM fields.

+In the spring of 2022, the Wyoming Science Initiative hosted a series of Teen Science Café events in Laramie.
 Teen Science Café out-of-school programs are a free, fun way for teens to explore the big advances in science and technology affecting their lives.
 Teens and STEM experts engage in lively conversations and activities to explore a topic deeply.